Valid Offsets to Your Disability Benefits Payments

 - Any income from a group disability pension plan for the same or subsequent disability

-- any other salary, wage or other payment by the Employer, including vacation pay
+- any other salary, wage or other benefit payment by the Employer, including vacation pay

 - any income payable through no-fault accident benefits (i.e. wage indemnity from auto insurer)